 Yoga pose for reducing flat feet, strengthening legs, chest and spine

 Stand with feet together, hands on hips.
 Keep weight evenly distributed between each leg.
 Exhale as you bend your knees.
 Push your bottom behind as if to sit on an imaginary chair.
 When you can’t maintain the tripod effect any longer, stop bending your knees.
 Gently press legs towards each other, hug your hips towards the midline.
 Raise arms overhead, with palms facing towards each other.
 It should feel comfortable.
 If it's pinching or compressing, you’re overdoing it.
 Spread your upper back, externally rotate the shoulders and widen across the chest.
 Maintain the pose for at least 5-10 breaths.
 You’re warming your legs up for the Warrior sequence (Warrior I, II, and Extended Side Angle) which is coming up next.

 Yoga pose for stretching most of your body

 Step the right foot forward between your arms.
 Bend into the right thigh.
 Keep your left foot in position.
 Right toes face forward, left toes at 45 degrees.
 A good tip is to imagine that the right and left feet are in opposite lanes of a road.
 Feet too close to the midline will feel like you’re walking a tightrope.

 As you come up, look in towards your navel and imagine curling your tailbone underneath.
 Roll up gently.
-No jerky movements here.
+No jerky movements here, just fluid, smooth glides.
 Reach your fingertips up and overhead.
 Using the right arm, reach behind, grab your top inner thigh and turn it towards the sky.
 This will allow your left hip to swing forward.
 Reach your fingertips up towards the sky again and bend into the front knee.
 Reach the shin forward, rather than the knee forward.
 Stomach should feel drawn in.

 Warrior II (Virabhadrasana II)